TOKYO OLYMPICS: What you need to know right now

 Here’s what you need to know about the Tokyo Games:

-Some Japanese sports fans defied Olympic organisers and gathered along the route of the triathlon, grabbing a rare opportunity to see live competition and Norwegian Kristian Blummenfelt win the gold.
+As the nation began to warm to Olympic success, some Japanese sports fans defied the organisers and gathered along the route of the triathlon, grabbing a rare opportunity to see live competition and Norwegian Kristian Blummenfelt scoop up the gold.

 “I think the risk of getting infected is extremely low, almost equal to zero,” said Masao Kitada, a 35-year-old finance worker standing at the roadside.
 “The Tokyo Games are very special, so I can’t miss this chance.”